Birch Copse Primary School

 The school runs evening meetings to explain ways that maths is taught and how you can support your child in learning to read.
 We also run information evenings on the teaching of phonics.
 Foundation Stage offer Stay and Play sessions for parents to familiarise themselves with the classroom and structure and to have a chance to interact with their children at school.
-A monthly group for parents of children on the Autism Spectrum takes place when outside speakers visit to offer advice and training if required.
-In addition, we have run Positive Parenting evenings as the need has arisen and through our Parent Liaison Officer and Family Schools Support Worker other parenting courses, such as Living with under 12s, are offered.
+Through our Parent Liaison Officer and Family Schools Support Worker other parenting courses, such as Living with under 12s, are offered.
 In the past we have offered information sessions on topics such as Managing Anxiety and Sleep problems and we have run Positive Parenting evenings as the need has arisen.

 - 3.7: How will my child's views be sought about the help they are getting and the progress they are making?

 As part of the SAP writing process children are asked their views about what they think is working well for them and areas they need support in.
 They are also asked what is important to and for them.
 Children with an EHCP have an Annual Review when they have the opportunity to create an All About Me booklet which enables them to reflect on what they do well and what they need further support with.
 It also allows them to choose pieces of work to share that they feel proud of.
 Children are also invited to attend the Annual Review meeting to share their All About Me information if they would like to.